Variational optimization of projected entangled-pair states on the triangular lattice: Introduction

-These methodological improvements have notably enhanced the applicability and precision of PEPS in challenging settings such as frustrated quantum magnetism~\cite{Hasik2021,Hasik2022,Niu2022,Schmoll2023,Francesco2023,Zhang2023,Xu2023,Weerda2024,Schmoll2024,corboz2025quantumspinliquidphase}, where subtle competition between exotic phases can now be resolved with greater confidence.
-Naturally, PEPS has been applied to the study of paradigmatic models, such as the spin-$1/2$ Heisenberg model on the triangular~\cite{Li2022,Chi2022,Hasik2024} and kagome~\cite{Xie2014,Picot2016,Liao2017,Jiang2019,Schmoll2020_3} lattices.
-In both systems, quantum fluctuations are significantly enhanced due to strong geometric frustration on the triangular motifs.
-This, in turn, typically leads to the aforementioned subtle competition of candidate states that is to be resolved on small energy scales.
-While the ground state of the triangular lattice Heisenberg model is known to have $120^\circ$ in-plane magnetic order~\cite{Capriotti1999,White2007}, its counterpart on the kagome lattice does not magnetically order down to zero temperature and is conjectured to realize a \emph{quantum spin liquid} (QSL) state~\cite{Yan2011,Depenbrock2012,Iqbal2013,Iqbal2014,Liao2017,Jiang2019,Laeuchli2019}.
 To date, the variational optimization of projected entangled-pair states on lattices with an underlying triangular Bravais lattice has almost exclusively been performed on a square lattice geometry, due to its simplicity for all involved algorithmic steps, in particular the \emph{corner transfer matrix renormalization group} (CTMRG) algorithm~\cite{Nishino1996,Nishino1997,Orus2009,Corboz2014,Fishman2018}.
 To this end, the triangular lattice is treated as a square lattice with next-nearest neighbour interactions, so that correlations along this diagonal lattice direction need to be routed along the remaining ones.
 Here, instead, we introduce a computationally efficient and accurate method for contracting and variationally optimizing projected entangled-pair states directly on the triangular lattice.
 This development comes with significant advantages in terms of representability of the underlying entanglement structure due to the increased number of links in the ansatz, as well as a larger number of variational parameters at the same PEPS bond dimension.
 On the downside, it also leads to an unavoidable increase in computational complexity compared to the conventional, square lattice CTMRG.
 We benchmark our algorithm on the antiferromagnetic spin-$1/2$ Heisenberg model on the triangular and kagome lattices, with the latter involving only a mild additional coarse-graining overhead.
 Our results are among the lowest variational energies reported for those models, and support the general picture from previous studies in the literature.
 Even with rather low accessible bond dimensions, the findings demonstrate the enormous potential of our methods for addressing challenging problems on triangular-based structures.